Important facts and information to know when visiting Lebanon

 Lebanon is the one the furthest north of the Middle East countries.
 Situated on the Mediterranean, Beirut has warm summers and cool winters – though boasts 300 days a year of sunshine!

-It can get hot and humid in the summers but it makes it the perfect time to hit the beaches – nowhere near as hot as their Gulf counterparts with daytime averages of only 32c – and much cooler in the mountains.
+It can get hot and humid in the summers but it makes it the perfect time to hit the beaches – nowhere near as hot as their Gulf counterparts with daytime averages of only 32°C/90°F – and much cooler in the mountains.

-Most popular attractions in Lebanon
+Most Popular Attractions in Lebanon

 - Jabaln Moussa Biosphere Reserve – About an hour north of Beirut you will find this UNESCO site, rich in biodiversity with historic villages, hiking trails and unique fauna and flora not found elsewhere in the world

-- Qadisha Valley – Visit the mountainous village of Bcharré, the Gibran Museum and “Cedars of the Gods” forest
+- Qadisha Valley – Visit the mountainous village of Bcharré, the Gibran Museum and the “Cedars of the Gods” forest

 - Arts, History & Culture – Beirut National Museum, contemporary galleries Amrfs and ARTLAB

-- Explore the Jeitta Grotto with its subterranean lake
+- Explore the Jeitta Grotto with its subterranean lake on a day trip from Beirut

 - Stroll the Corniche in Beirut and see the famous Raouche Rocks